• Skip to primary navigation

 It seems a shame to throw the marinade away.
 There are two things you could do with it:

-• Strain the marinade through a sieve to get rid of the onions and use the olive oil and lemon from the marinade for frying the fish.
+• Strain the marinade through a sieve to remove the onions and use the olive oil and lemon from the marinade to fry the fish.

 Steps for making fish milanese